 In this series of CPD sessions, we will explore six of these ‘core practicals’.
 Each session will consider how the core practical might be delivered successfully and safely in the GCSE classroom.
 We will reflect on how each task might be used not just as a stand-alone activity that pupils have to complete for their GCSE science portfolio but how the task may be modified to promote pupil cognition as well as how the task might form the basis for deeper learning and mastery.
 We will consider the idea of learning progressions; how does the scientific idea, that the practical task addresses, progress from GCSE to an advanced level; should these practical tasks at GCSE and A’ level ‘talk to each other’?

-All six sessions will be on Mondays (15:00 – 17:00) and will focus on the following areas of the biology curriculum:
+Sessions will be from 3pm – 5pm and will focus on the following areas of the biology curriculum:

 Cancellations need to be notified in writing to teacherscentre (@gold.ac.uk)